All Products

 Note

-The CreateUploadVideo operation is used only to obtain an upload URL and credential and create basic media asset information.
+The CreateUploadVideo operation only obtains an upload URL and credential and creates basic media asset information.
 It does not upload the file.
-You must implement the upload logic.
-For a complete example of how to upload a file by calling an API operation, see Upload media assets by calling ApsaraVideo VOD API operations.
+Implement the upload logic separately.
+For a complete upload example, see Upload media assets by calling ApsaraVideo VOD API operations.

-1. When you call the CreateUploadVideo or UploadMediaByURL operation to upload an audio or video file, specify the transcoding template group ID in the TemplateGroupId parameter or the workflow ID in the WorkflowId parameter.
+Call CreateUploadVideo or UploadMediaByURL and specify the transcoding template group ID in the TemplateGroupId parameter or the workflow ID in the WorkflowId parameter.
 After the file is uploaded, ApsaraVideo VOD automatically starts a transcoding job based on the specified template group or workflow.

 Important

-If you have not configured an accelerated domain name in ApsaraVideo VOD, playing or downloading the video from its URL incurs storage outbound traffic fees.
+Without an accelerated domain name configured in ApsaraVideo VOD, playing or downloading a video from its URL incurs storage outbound traffic fees.
 For more information, see Billing for outbound traffic from storage.